erikmswan/game-recommendations/readme.md

 ## Horror:
 - Soma (Singleplayer)
-    - Existential crisis at a thermal plant at the bottom of the ocean -- often terrifying -- this game gets 10/10 from me
+    - Existential crisis at a thermal plant at the bottom of the ocean -- unbelievably good and terrifying -- this game gets 10/10 from me
 - Outlast (Singleplayer)
     - The gold standard of disturbing, violent horror that takes place in an asylum.
 - Observer (Singleplayer)